aliciaguerra/TimeComplexity/idiotsguidetobigO.md

 iteration (e.g. n) to sort.
 However, in the worst case, we have to go through the list n times and each time looping through another n times (less how may loops we have done before) which is slow.

+You may notice that it's technically less than O(n^2) as the second loop descreases each time.
+This gets ignored because as the size of each data set increases this impact of this becomes more and more marginal and tends towards quadratic.

+#O(2^n)
+Exponential growth!
+Any algorithm where adding another element drastically increases the processing time.
+Take for example trying to find combinations; if I have a list of 150 people and I would like to find every combination of groupings; everyone by themselves, all of the groups of 2 people, all of the groups of 3 people, etc. Using a simple program which takes each person and loops through the combinations, if I add one extra person then it's going to increase the processing time exponenetially.
+Every new element will double the processing time.

+In reality, O(2^n) algorithms are not scalable.

+# How to Figure out Big O in an interview
+This is not an exhaustive list of Big O. Much as you can O(n^2), you can also have O(n^3)  (imagine bubble sort with an extra loop).
+What the list on this page should allow you to do is have a stab in the dark at figuring out what the big O of an algorithm is.
+If someone is asking you this during an interview, they porbably want to see how you try and figure it out.
+Break down the loops and processing.

+- Does it have to go through an entire list?
+There will be an n in there somewhere.
+- Does the algorithm's processing time increase at a slower rate than the size of the data set?
+Then there's probably a logn in there.
+- Are there multiple loops?
+Then you're probably thinking of n^2 or n^3.
+- Is access time constant irrelevant to the size of the data set?
+O(1)

+#Sample Question
+I have the array of numbers 1 to 100 in a random number.
+One of the numbers is missing.
+Write an algorithm to figure out what the number is and what position is missing.

+There are many variations of this question all of which are very popular.
+To calculate the missing number we add up all the numbers we do have, and subtract this from the expected answwer of the sum of all numbers between 1 and 100.
+To do this, we have to iterate the list once.
+Whilst we are doing this, we can also note which spot has the gap.

+                            public class BlankFinder {
+                             public void findtheBlank(int[] theNumbers) {
+                             int sumOfAllNumbers = 0;
+                             int sumOfNumbersPresent = 0;
+                             int blankSpace = 0;

+                             for(int i=0; i<theNumbers.length; i++) {
+                             sumOfAllNumbers += i+1;
+                             sumOfNumbersPresent += theNumbers[i];
+                             if(theNumbers[i] == 0){
+                             blankSpace=i;
+                             }

+                             System.out.println("Missing number=" + (sumOfAllNumbers-sumOfNumbersPresent)
+                             + "at location" + blankSpace + "of the array");
+                             }

+                             public static void main(String args[]) {
+                             new BlankFinder().findtheBlank(new int[] {7,6,0,1,3,2,4});
+                             }
+                             //Missing number=5 at location 2 of the array }

+Caveat: you can also calculate sumOfAllNumberusing (theNumbers.length+1)*(theNumbers.length)/2.0.
+I would never remember that during an interview though.

+Our algorithm iterates through the list once, so it's O(n).